By WBØRUR, on the scene

 “To say we fell below expectations is putting it mildly,” says former club president Lou Rodden.
 “The members were so absorbed with making sure we had plenty of food, lawn chairs and drinks that we forgot to bring our radio gear.”

 “It was NOT my job to bring the gear,” replied club member Junior Brown, when questioned by Ham Hijinks.
 Brown was chided repeatedly after forgetting to order food for last year’s Field Day.
-“I may have overlooked the food in 2012…but I would never forget the radio gear.
+“I may have overlooked the food then…but I would never forget the radio gear.
 Knuckleheads.”

 Immediately after Field Day, president Rodden called a meeting of club officers.
 The group voted to disband the club effective July 1.